 Staff members from the sponsoring degree programs are available to help students throughout their graduate education.
 Assistance with registration, advising, course scheduling, and other matters is provided, and all facilities, academic services, and student life services of the university are open to graduate students.
-These include but are not limited to the Nicholson Library, the Center for Career and Calling, Kardatzke Wellness Center, Kissinger Academic Center for Excellence (KACE), Student Financial Services, the Tri-S program, student activities, and recreational facilities.
+These include but are not limited to the Nicholson Library, Center for Career and Calling, Kardatzke Wellness Center, Kissinger Academic Center for Excellence (KACE), Student Financial Services, Tri-S Global, student activities, and recreational facilities.